adilsaid64/adilsaid64/README.md

 I am constantly doing new real-life and applicable Data Science and Machine Learning projects to build skills and experiences.
 I want to use what I learn to help solve a range of problems, add value and find data led solutions anywhere I am.

-So far have completed over ten different projects and a BSc H in Mathematics, from which I have gained a diverse set of applicable skills, knowledge and experience that I can use confidently as a Data Scientist.
+So far have completed over five different projects and a BSc H in Mathematics, from which I have gained a diverse set of applicable skills, knowledge and experience that I can use confidently as a Data Scientist.

-For all my projects, check out my [**Portfolio**.](https://github.com/adilsaid64/Data-Science-and-Machine-Learning-Portfolio)

 ## Skills